 At Community Christian School, every child who wishes to learn will receive a superior education.
 Through a carefully designed educational plan that includes small classes, a comprehensive curriculum, challenging and interesting activities and a highly trained and dedicated faculty, Community Christian provides students in kindergarten through high school an educational setting that encourages them to reach their full academic potential.

-Community Christian School has 48 employees in faculty, staff, and administrative positions.
+Community Christian School has over 50 employees in faculty, staff, and administrative positions.
 The faculty is composed of 28 full and part time faculty members.
 Of these, 100 percent have Bachelor’s degrees; 46 percent also have advanced degrees.
 CCS has many dedicated Christian educators with 39 percent having been at the school for over 10 years, including eight with over 20 years experience at CCS.

 By the grace of God, CCS has gained a reputation as a school that offers a strong spiritual formation program along with challenging academics.
 Although there are many choices for Christian schooling in Tallahassee, CCS is known as a school with a strong commitment to the spiritual formation of its students.
 The school has experienced a steady growth over the last 30 years.
 It is known as a school that has a true “community feel” with a very high level of parent volunteers and close relationships that develop among the families and school personnel.